kiralong/manacus_hz_movement_ms/README.md

 ### 2024-04-11

-KML finsihed moving all scripts from their various repositories to this manuscript-specific repo.
+KML finished moving all scripts from their various repositories to this manuscript-specific repo.

 ### 2024-04-04